daiquocnguyen/QGNN/README.md

 ## Usage

 ### News
 - September 2021: Our paper has been accepted to ACML 2021.
-Release SimQGNN for knowledge graph completion.
 - August 2021: Release a Pytorch implementation of Gated Quaternion Graph Neural Networks.
 - July 2021: Release a Pytorch implementation of Dual Quaternion Graph Neural Networks as described in [our new paper](https://arxiv.org/abs/2104.07396) about knowledge graph embeddings.
 - June 2021: Release a Pytorch implementation of Simplifying Quaternion Graph Neural Networks.